 The first time I took Ayahuasca....

-Some guys helped me lie down in a corner of the room.
-One was leaning over me, talking some kind of nonsense: "Be open to the experience... accept something entirely new..."
-He had short grey hair, a short greyish beard.
-Hiis presence was better than nothing, but not much more...
+Two or three guys helped me lie down in a corner of the room.
+One of them leaned over me.
+He was talking some kind of nonsense: "Be open to the experience... accept something entirely new..."

 I felt as if my life - my "sense of being myself" - was being sucked out of me by the top of my head.
 I felt I was taken out of my body, strongly, violently.
 I was extremely scared.
 At the same time, I noticed that I couldn't feel my feet anymore, I couldn't feel my legs, my hips...
 I was losing control of my body, trying to hold on like a dying man to life....
 I realized that within a few seconds, I wouldn't even be able to cry out for help...